MasoniteFramework/docs/README.md

 ## Some Notable Features Shipped With Masonite

-* Easily send emails with the Mail Provider and the SMTP and Mailgun drivers
+* Easily send emails with the Mail Provider and the SMTP and Mailgun drivers.
-* Send websocket requests from your server with the Broadcast Provider and Pusher and Ably drivers
+* Send websocket requests from your server with the Broadcast Provider and Pusher and Ably drivers.
 * IOC container and auto resolving dependency injection.
-* Extremely simple static files configured and ready to go
+* Service Providers to easily add functionality to the framework.
-* Create job classes to push to your queues
+* Extremely simple static files configured and ready to go.
-* Active Record style ORM called Orator
+* Active Record style ORM called Orator.
-* An extremely useful command line tool called craft commands
+* An extremely useful command line tool called craft commands.

-These are all shipped out of the box and ready to go.
-Use what you need when you need it and forget what you don't.
+These, among many other features, are all shipped out of the box and ready to go.
+Use what you need when you need it.

 ## Requirements